IPER Awards

 Type - Organization

-Purpose - To recognize and thank community partners across the state of Texas that provide and sustain transformative learning opportunities for Texas A&M Health students from two or more professions to learn about, from, and with each other
+Purpose - To recognize and thank community partners across the state of Texas that provide and sustain transformative learning opportunities for Texas A&M health professions students from two or more professions to learn about, from, and with each other

 Overview